 - Many industries contribute to achieving avoided emissions along the value chain (procurement, provision of products and services, use, disposal, etc.). - Active communication through the quantification of reductions and Keidanren's concept book in order to raise public recognition of products and services that contribute to society-wide emission reductions.

 <Examples of emissions reduction efforts along the value chain>

 Procurement of products that emit less before manufacturing

-Biomass polyethylene containers (The Federation of Pharmaceutical Manufacturers' Associations of Japan) Deep Groove Ball Bearing with bioplastic cage (The Japan Bearing Industry Association)
+Biomass polyethylene containers (The Federation of Pharmaceutical Manufacturers' Associations of Japan)

 Provision of products and services that emit less during use